-Simple and delicious vegan gluten-free waffles that are crispy on the outside and soft & fluffy on the inside.
-Our family's favorite waffle recipe!
-(Oil-free with a nut-free option as well.)
+These simple and delicious vegan gluten-free waffles are crispy on the outside and soft & fluffy on the inside!
+It's our family's favorite waffle recipe.
+(Oil-free, nut-free option.)

-They are lightly accented with cinnamon and vanilla and perfect topped with maple syrup, fresh fruit, or whatever toppings you love.
+They're lightly accented with cinnamon & vanilla, and perfect topped with maple syrup, fresh fruit, or whatever toppings you love!

-- Plant milk: Use your favorite dairy-free milk.
-We like homemade cashew milk, but oat milk, unsweetened almond milk, or soy milk will all work great.
+- Dairy-free milk: Use your favorite plant milk.
+I use homemade cashew milk, but oat milk, unsweetened almond milk, or soy milk all work great.

-- Ground flaxseed: You will use 2 tablespoons which helps bind the ingredients together.
+- Ground flaxseed: You'll need 2 tablespoons which helps bind the ingredients together.
+Either regular or golden flax works great.

-- Pure maple syrup: Optional, but we enjoy the added sweetness.
+- Pure maple syrup: This is optional, but I enjoy the touch of added sweetness.

-- Vanilla extract: Or also a touch of almond extract if desired.
+- Vanilla extract: Or you can also a tiny splash of almond extract if desired.

-- Gluten-free all-purpose flour: Bob's Red Mill makes a great gluten-free flour blend.
+- Gluten-free all-purpose flour: Bob's Red Mill makes a great gluten-free flour blend that I've been using for years now.

 - Almond flour: I use Bob's Red Mill super-fine almond flour.
-See notes below for nut-free options with oat flour.
+Either blanched or natural works great.
+(See notes below for nut-free options.)

 - Baking powder